tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-30-programming-hive-hiveql-ddl.markdown

 - SQL
 ---

 This post covers data definition parts of HiveQL language, mostly for creating, altering, and dropping databases and tables.
 Note that Hive does not support row-level inserts, updates, and deletes.
-It also adds extensions for better performance in the context of Hadoop.
+However, Hive adds extensions for better performance in the context of Hadoop.

 ### Databases